kevinguyen64/Texas-Food-Banks/README.md

      -   **food_bank.db:**

-                This is the database that contains the two tables utilized by the website.
+                Using SQLite, this is the database that contains the two tables utilized by the website.
 The first table contains information such as the id, name, image, description, address, phone number, and official website of each food bank.
 The second table contains some of the counties that each food bank covers.
 This table contains the names of the counties, along with a county id for each county.
                 There is also a column for the food bank id that corresponds with the id of a food bank from the first table.
 This is how both tables are connected.

 - ##### Python: